-^{}Students who consider themselves eligible for life membership of the University Union, the Sports Association, or the Students' Union, should make enquiries about the matter at the offices of those bodies, not at the office of the Deputy Registrar (Student Services) or at the Cashier's office.
+[†]Students who consider themselves eligible for life membership of the University Union, the Sports Association, or the Students' Union, should make enquiries about the matter at the offices of those bodies, not at the office of the Deputy Registrar (Student Services) or at the Cashier's office.

-^{}Institutions approved are: New South Wales Institute of Technology and Alexander Mackie College of Advanced Education.
+^{}Institutions approved are: New South Wales Institute of Technology, Sydney College of Chiropractic and Alexander Mackie College of Advanced Education.